investorphem/StackPay/README.md

 Stacks does not support continuos time, so StackPay uses block height as a deterministic time source

-Salary accrual is calculated as:
+Salary accrual is calculated s:

 (current block − last withdrawl block) × rate per block